 If you are leading on a complaint you need to investigate the concerns raised thoroughly which may involve reviewing documents, case notes and speaking to staff and others involved.
-You should:
+You must:

-- prepare your findings in a formal response (templates provided) according to the timescales set in the policy (stage 1 is 10 working days, stage 2 is 20 working days) - be prepared to update the complainant along the way as to progress, clarifications or delays - treat each complaint seriously, adhering to YMCA DLG's Equity, Diversity and Inclusion policy, flagging with an SMT member if the complaint could be considered discriminatory - offer, or source, additional support for the complainant if they are struggling with the complaint process (e.g. the complainant is a resident who has additional needs) - deal with complaints as sensitively as possible.
-Information will only be divulged if it is necessary to the investigation, and usually with the consent of the complainant - be prepared to issue an apology where things have gone wrong, with an explanation of any action or learning taken because of the complaint (templates can help with structure) - where appropriate, collect and analyse complaints in relation to equity, diversity and inclusion (EDI) matters (clients only) to ensure we approach investigations with fairness and respect.
+- prepare your findings in a formal response (templates provided) according to the timescales set in the policy (stage 1 is 10 working days, stage 2 is 20 working days) - be prepared to update the complainant along the way as to progress, clarifications or delays - treat each complaint seriously, adhering to YMCA DLG's Equity, Diversity and Inclusion policy, flagging with an LT member if the complaint could be considered discriminatory related - offer, or source, additional support for the complainant if they are struggling with the complaint process (e.g. the complainant is a child, young people or adult service users who has additional needs) - deal with complaints as sensitively as possible.
+Information will only be divulged if it is necessary to the investigation, and usually with the consent of the complainant - be prepared to issue an apology where things have gone wrong, with an explanation of any action or learning taken because of the complaint (templates can help with structure) - where appropriate, collect and analyse complaints in relation to equity, diversity and inclusion (EDI) matters (children and young people only) to ensure we approach investigations with fairness and respect.
 EDI related complaints will be handled by a member of the Senior Management Team

-You should send your draft written response to the Quality Officer or, in their absence, the Head of Quality and Compliance before sending.
+You must send your draft written response to the Quality Officer or, in their absence, the Head of Improvement and Impact before sending.
 This is to ensure that the letter is in line with the requirements of the Complaints Code, and to ensure that actions and learning, with deadlines, are clearly communicated.